lxdnz254/OpenPolytechNZ_BIT591TM2/README.md

 I posted a suggestion that those wishing to use Github, or upskill, we could run a comparitive trial as an extra aside to the course.
 If there's any takers I will activate them as collaborators on this public repo.

+Collaborators will make their own branch and can edit the .docx file or the SharingDocument.md file.
+The master branch is protected but changes can be made to the master once pull requests have been accepted by the group.